shaivipandey/eas503-notes/chapters/05/lists.md

   5. Start index, end index, and step size are all optional, but you need at least one
 - Here are some variations of slicing:
   1. start index, but no end index -- my_list[3:] -- will take all elements from index 3 to the end of list, including the last value
-  2. end index, but not start index -- my_list[:10] -- will take all elements from start of the of the list to index 10, but not include value at index 10
+  2. end index, but no start index -- my_list[:10] -- will take all elements from start of the of the list to index 10, but not include value at index 10
   3. both start and end index -- my_list[3:10] -- this will include all elements from index 3 all the way up to index 10, but not include index 10.
   4. start and end index and step size -- my_list[3:10:2] -- same as #3 but take every other element.
   5. no start index, end index, and step size -- my_list[:10:2] -- take all elements from start of list to index number 10, but not including index number 10; also take every other element.